rails/rails/guides/source/active_record_querying.md

 SELECT * FROM clients WHERE (clients.first_name = 'Nick') LIMIT 1
 ```

-When you want to save it to the database, just call +save+:
+When you want to save it to the database, just call `save`:

 ```ruby
 nick.save